SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/hello-world.md

 It also defines what goes on in the environment inside a container:

 * Sets the working directory
-* Copies all from an application directory to the working directory
+* Copies all from a web app directory to the working directory
 * Sets the environment variable, in this case SERVER_PORT
 * Specifies what executable to run when the container starts